aosabook/500lines/same-origin-policy/doc/chapter.md

 ## Conclusion

-In this chapter, we set out to construct a document that provides a clear understanding of the SOP and its related mechanismsq by building a _model_ of the policy in a language called Alloy.
+In this chapter, we set out to construct a document that provides a clear understanding of the SOP and its related mechanisms by building a _model_ of the policy in a language called Alloy.
 Our model of the SOP is not an implementation in the traditional sense, and can't be deployed for use, unlike artifacts shown in other chapters.
 Instead,